Updated: Apr 12

 Pound or step the stake/post in until the entire anchor plate is buried.
 This helps prevent or slow heaving out during freeze-thaw cycles.

-If the plant is taller than the cage, situate the cage higher on the stake, leaving a gap at the bottom of the cage.
-The goal is to cover the area that deer are most likely to browse as they pass by.
-If your cage is too low, they WILL nose into the top of your cage to nibble.
+If the plant is taller than the cage, or nearly as tall as the cage, shimmy the cage higher up on the stake to cover the area that deer are most likely to browse as they pass by.
+This can also be done as your plant grows taller.
+If your cage is too low, deer WILL nose into the top of your cage to nibble.
+They generally will NOT stoop down to eat below it.

 Check your cages periodically.
 As the ground freezes and thaws, the stakes will loosen over time.
 When the ground is soft, stakes can be easily pushed back in by applying pressure to the anchor plate with a well-placed boot heel.